Status: Draft

 1.6.1 Users, Queues & Exchanges

-• has an exchange xs_Alice, where she writes her notification messages, and reads her logs from.
+has an exchange xs_Alice, where she writes her notification messages, and reads her reports from.

-• has an exchange xl_Alice, where she writes her log messages.
+has an exchange xr_Alice, where she writes her report messages.

 tester ^q_tester.* ^q_tester.*|xs_tester ^q_tester.*|^xl_tester$ leaving all permissions for queues for an amqp users also gives the permission do create/configure/write any amqp objects with a name starting with q_tester in this example.